Gojer16/Personal-Portfolio/README.md

 # 🌐 Orlando Ascanio - Developer Portfolio

 Welcome to the source code of my **3rd personal portfolio website**, designed to showcase my work, skills, and values as a **full-stack developer**.
-Built with a modern, responsive tech stack — React, TailwindCSS, and Framer Motion — this site is crafted to create a polished first impression while demonstrating real-world application of my frontend expertise.
+Built with a modern, responsive tech stack — React, TailwindCSS, and Framer Motion.

 ---